Antony-Thornton/MS1---Gym-Website/README.md

 ### Home Page

-Links - The links should all navigate correctly to the expected web pages.
+* Links - The links should all navigate correctly to the expected web pages.
+    - No issues found at time of writing

-Pictures - The pictures should load and not be blurry or stretched.
+* Pictures - The pictures should load and not be blurry or stretched.
+    - Issue with pictures on home page.

-Sizing - Using google developer the webpage should dynamically stretch using the slider.
+* Sizing - Using google developer the webpage should dynamically stretch using the slider.
+    - Home page sizing ok.
+Need to retest once pictures issue is corrected
+    - Classes page - Correctly displays in line under 1200px and in a grid over.
+    - Gallery - Pictures and video correctly adjusts to screen sizes
+    - Join - Elements scale correctly from 375px upwards.
+Slight overlap of elements below this.

-Text - The text should be clearly visible on each of the pages.
+* Text - The text should be clearly visible on each of the pages.
+    - No issues found at time of writing

-Social Media Links - The links should correctly navigate to the official pages.
+* Social Media Links - The links should correctly navigate to the official pages.
+    - Facebook link directs to non existent page.
+Replaced with https://www.facebook.com/FitnessFirstUKOfficial/
+    - Other links redirect correctly at time of writing
+* Video - The video should not autoplay and scale correctly.
+    - No issues found at time of writing

 ### 4.2.3 Device Testing